-<Custom string used to define default rules>

-Defines the password rules to be enforced if EnablePasswordPolicy is set to True.
-The built-in rules are as follows:

-- Must be at least 8 characters long - Must contain at least 1 upper-case letter and at least 1 lower-case letter - Must contain at least 1 non-alphabetic character (a number or a symbol)

-Axiom does not provide functionality for clients to change these rules.
+Default value <custom default="" define="" rules="" string="" to="" used=""></custom> Description Defines the password rules to be enforced if EnablePasswordPolicy is set to True.
+The built-in rules are as follows: Must be at least 8 characters long Must contain at least 1 upper-case letter and at least 1 lower-case letter Must contain at least 1 non-alphabetic character (a number or a symbol) Axiom does not provide functionality for clients to change these rules.
 If you need to enforce password rules and use different rules, please contact Axiom Support for assistance.
 PlatformUpdateURL

-<URL to software support portal>

-This setting has been deprecated.
+Default value <url portal="" software="" support="" to=""></url> Description This setting has been deprecated.
 Defines the URL to check for platform updates.
 This value should not be manually changed except as directed by Axiom Support.